TanyaS08/TanyaDoesScience/content/post/2020-07-03-exploring-colour-blind-and-colour-weak-plotting-options-in-ggplot2.en.markdown

   - coding
   - R
 subtitle: ''
-summary: 'fter reading an interesting blog post from Chartable I thought why not try and implement some of their suggestions using ggplot.'
+summary: 'After reading an interesting blog post from Chartable I thought why not try and implement some of their suggestions using ggplot.'
 authors: []
 lastmod: ''
 featured: no